ArthurSonzogni/chromiumos-platform2/modemfwd/README.md

 * `--fw_version`: can be optionally passed along with `--flash_fw` to signify the firmware version(s) of the passed file(s), it using the same key/value syntax.
+* `--get_recovery_file_list`: allows modemfwd to check what files are needed by the modemfwd-helper to recover the modem.
+The reply may include a list of files or directories that will be needed to perform recovery, so that modemfwd can prepare them before calling for flashing.

 `--get_fw_info` should return a list of key/value pairs, one per line.
 The key is the type of the firmware/version and the value is the actual version number